 Michael Macioce has been a teacher at Adelante Charter School since 2004.
 Mr. Macioce was born in Sleepy Hollow, New York and was raised in New Jersey.
 He studied German in high school, and studied in Berlin, Germany for his senior year.
 He started college at Hampshire College in Massachusetts and finished at UC Santa Cruz, graduating with a BA in Environmental Studies and later a Masters in Teaching.
 He studied Spanish after arriving in California, while teaching preschool in Ventura.
-He is married to Lauren Macioce with whom he has two daughters, both are graduates of Adelante.
+He has two daughters, both are graduates of Adelante.
 Mr. Macioce believes in the power of two-way immersion as a vehicle for social justice and building peace across cultural lines.
 He is enthusiastic about inquiry-driven mathematics, hands-on ocean science and infusing everyday learning with technology.
 He strives to nurture students’ social-emotional intelligence and empathy, foster a love for reading literature, and support students’ self-expression through intensive writing instruction.
 He hopes that all students develop a deep confidence during their time at Adelante Charter that they can learn to accomplish whatever it is they wish for in life.